Summer Camps

 Just For Us Education

-Camp Just for Us is a vital in-person summer program designed to address the specific needs of the Lewis Place of Ironwood, Brookside, and Hawthorne communities in Alachua County.
+Camp Just for Us is a vital in-person summer program designed to address the specific needs of the Residence Oakview communities in Alachua County.
 Responding directly to requests from residents and school administrators, the camp provides a safe, familiar, and supportive environment for elementary, middle, and high school students.
-The program focuses on delivering targeted in-person remediation in core subjects like math and reading, alongside daily academic support for assignments and projects, to address academic challenges exacerbated by the COVID-19 pandemic.
+The program focuses on delivering targeted in-person remediation in core subjects like math and reading, alongside daily academic support for assignments and projects, to address educational challenges exacerbated by the COVID-19 pandemic.
 Beyond academics, Camp Just for Us offers a rich array of in-person enrichment activities, fostering a well-rounded experience for participants.
 The camp's in-person location within the community's existing school facilities eliminates the need for parents to arrange transportation outside their neighborhood, making it a valuable resource for local families.

 Gainesville Circus Center